-A resin-bonded bridge (also called Maryland Bridge) is sometimes considered, especially to restore front teeth that don't endure the biting and chewing demands of back teeth.
+A resin-bonded bridge (also called Maryland Bridge) is sometimes considered for tooth replacment, especially to restore front teeth that don't endure the biting and chewing demands of back teeth.
 It has wings on each side to attach to healthy, adjacent teeth but usually doesn't involve preparing, or grinding down, other teeth.
 A resin-bonded bridge looks and functions better than a removable denture but isn't as strong as fixed bridgework and typically doesn’t function or last nearly as long as dental implants.
 Before choosing this option, check with a trusted dentist because the bone loss can result in a change in the way your face appears.

 Non-Implant Option for Replacing Multiple Teeth

 A removable partial denture, an alternative to restore multiple teeth, is not nearly as stable as dental-implant restored teeth.
 The device can interfere with speech and eating as these removable partial denture may slip as you speak, eat, or laugh.
 This type of restoration is less expensive but doesn’t look as natural or function as well as implant-supported teeth.
 As noted above for removable partial dentures for a single tooth, the bone underneath a removable partial denture may deteriorate over time.
 This may change the appearance of your natural smile and face, so the issues are quite serious.
 Before choosing this option, check with a credentialed dentist because the bone loss can be serious and affect how you look.

 Non-Implant Option for Replacing All Teeth

-Consult with a dental implant expert to find the treatment option for a missing tooth or multiple missing teeth that is right for you.
+Consult with a dental expert before proceeding to find the treatment option for a missing tooth or multiple missing teeth that is best for you.